 New solutions for low-emission food production in Sri Lanka

-This project attempts to minimise the energy losses of energy-intensive Small and Medium Enterprises (SMEs) in the food sector.
-This is approached by implementing energy management systems, streamlining their production processes, and obtaining recognition via certification and verification.
-The goal is to certify the companies as ISO 50001 energy management system-implementing companies.
+This project aims at minimising energy losses of energy-intensive Small and Medium Enterprises (SMEs) in the food sector.
+This is approached by implementing energy management systems, streamlining production processes, and obtaining recognition via certification and verification.
+The goal is to certify the participating companies as ISO 50001 energy management system-implementing companies.
 Companies are interested in obtaining energy management systems to reduce their energy costs.
 Furthermore, international certifications help improve the companies’ reputation.

 In Sri Lanka, 55 per cent of the total primary energy needs are satisfied by imported fossil fuels.
 Almost the entire transportation sector depends on fossil fuels.
 Electricity generation is based on coal and oil at 45 per cent.
 As a result, annual expenditure on fossil fuel imports is such a burden on the national economy that fuel is not always available and that power cuts appear on a regular basis.
 In addition, petrol prices have risen by 300 per cent and electricity tariffs for some sectors by up to 800 per cent.
-Thus, this crisis exposes gaps in the promotion of renewable energy as well as in the energy efficiency of energy-intensive SMEs.
+Thus, the promotion of renewable energy as well as increasing energy efficiency of energy-intensive SMEs are necessary.

 APPROACH AND ACTIVITIES

-NCPC Sri Lanka conducts training programmes for staff members on energy efficiency at each company envisage 30 per cent of female employees.
-External annual energy audits carried out so far often lead to ad-hoc actions to implement the recommendations, resulting in high costs.
-As an objective-driven approach, ISO 50001 Energy Management System provides for continuous improvements of energy efficiency for the companies in an economical way, allowing long-term planning.
-Ten companies will be selected out of 25 companies for the GHG emissions calculation and verification.
-Further, One out of the 25 companies will receive financial support to conduct a pilot project on energy saving and GHG emission reduction.
+NCPC runs energy efficiency training programmes for employees in each company and aims to reach 30 per cent female employees.
+External annual energy audits carried in the past often led to ad-hoc actions to implement the recommendations, resulting in high costs.
+As an objective-driven approach, an ISO 50001 Energy Management System provides for continuous improvements of energy efficiency for the companies in an economical way, allowing long-term planning.

 - Fundraising and climate financing